wpfleger96/Life/README.md

 **Note**: You may need to create other methods not listed below in order to complete this project and/or make things easier for you.

- 1. The constructor <code>Life(int rows, int cols)</code>: This method constructs the Game of Life using with a grid of the specified size.
-In this method, you will need to set the instance variables for <code>rows</code> and
+ 1. (5 points) The constructor <code>Life(int rows, int cols)</code>: This
+    method constructs the Game of Life using with a grid of the specified size.

+    In this method,
+    you will need to set the instance variables for <code>rows</code> and
     <code>cols</code> appropriately.
 Remember that when a method parameter and
     an instance variable use the same literal for their name, you need to access